 Our smartphones today are pretty capable devices even when it comes to graphics-intensive tasks such as gaming.
 Have you played PUBG on a smartphone yet?
 It’s awesome.
 But even the most ardent smartphone gamer (if there is something called a smartphone gamer) will have to admit that it’s no match for console or PC gaming.
 No matter how powerful our smartphones get, PCs and console are getting powerful too.
 Which means a lot more detail, and much better graphics.
-There is a solution to this and it is called Cloud gaming.
+There is a solution to this and it is called Cloud gaming which allows you to play PC and console games on Android.

 What is Cloud Gaming?